KushsterKing/questions-project/readme.md

 Install mysql locally - version 8.0.38

-Create a configuration file and save it like below:
+Create a configuration file and save it in project root like below:

 ```javascript
 const data = {